Here are the top 15 most valuable Scottish footballers in 2025 - including £27.2m crown jewel

-Scotland’s dream of qualifying for their first World Cup since 1998 was boosted last week, with Steve Clarke’s squad battling to a valiant 0-0 draw in Copenhagen.
+Scotland’s dream of qualifying for their first World Cup since 1998 was boosted last week, with Steve Clarke’s squad battling to a valiant 0-0 draw in Copenhagen against Denmark.

 After securing a commendable draw in their opening game of their World Cup qualifying campaign, the Tartan Army will now head to Hungary to face Belarus on Monday evening, hoping to go one better and secure all three points.